62nd Cavalry (India): Battle of Haral

 The regiment advanced at 0930 Hours from Kaloi along track Kaloi – Haral – Pagowal crossroads.
-The village Haral was secured by 1110 h,ours.
+The village Haral was secured by 1110 hours.
 As leading troops advanced further skirting village Pagowal, about 1500 yards from the objective, Pakistani Patton tanks located in a grove near Pagowal opened fire on the leading tanks.
 The leading squadron was ordered to deploy in the area Lone Tree – Haral to engage enemy armour frontally.
 The other squadron was to move up West of Haral, to take on enemy armour from that flank.
 Two troops of Patton tanks located in the grove were engaged and soon after were hit and set on fire.
 The remainder pulled back behind village Pagowal.
 The squadron was to keep edging forward towards cross roads, but ensuring that two troops, constantly kept a watch on enemy armour which was still in that area.
 Meanwhile, Pakistani artillery observation posts apparently located on top of houses in village Pagowal, which in itself was on a rise, brought down intense medium artillery fire on the leading troops of both squadrons, which were in their full view and further advance was held up.